AIDC-AI/Marco-o1/README.md

 ## Experimental Results

-Based on Qwen2-7B-Instruct, we performed supervised fine-tuning using CoT data to create Marco-o1-CoT.
-Subsequently, we employed Marco-o1-CoT within the framework of MCTS tree search, differentiating by actions:
+Based on [Qwen2-7B-Instruct](https://huggingface.co/Qwen/Qwen2-7B-Instruct), we performed SFT using our training data to create **Marco-o1-CoT**.
+Besides, we employed Marco-o1-CoT within the framework of MCTS tree search, differentiating by actions:

 - **Using each inference step as an action (Step).**
 - **Using a 64-token Mini-Step as an action (64 Tokens).**